sidneypaucar/Bushwick-Bar/README.md

 ## Post-MVP

+- Create an entry form on the landing page in which the user selects their taste preference (Boozy, Sweet, Sour, Bitter, Astrigent etc.) and 10 cocktail combinations are generated with different ingredients based on the users choice.
+Never struggle deciding a drink again!
+- Be able to send user-made cocktails to surrounding bars via a google maps api for pickup or possibly even delivery.
 - Implement ratings system where a user can rate others cocktails.
-- Be able to send user-made cocktails to surrounding bars via a google maps api for pickup or possibly even delivery.

 ***